Proudly Encouraging Meaningful Community Involvement Since 1972.

 Powered by

-Next Meet & Greet - Tuesday, December 9th, 5-7 pm with Happy Hour Drinks and Food Discounts at Cirque St. Armands (former Holiday Inn).
+Next Meet & Greet - Tuesday, January 13th, 5-7 pm with Happy Hour Drinks and Food Discounts at Lido Beach Resort - 8th Floor Lounge.

 SAVE THE DATE: LKRA Beach Party